konigio/konig-examples/sql-to-shacl/README.md

 # Overview
 This example presents a recipe for generating SHACL NodeShape descriptions from a collection of SQL CREATE TABLE statements.

-For a gentle information to SHACL, see [SHACL Basics](http://kcoyle.blogspot.com/2015/10/shacl-shapes-constraint-language.html).
+For a gentle introduction to SHACL, see [SHACL Basics](http://kcoyle.blogspot.com/2015/10/shacl-shapes-constraint-language.html).
 For a deep dive into the SHACL specification, see the [W3C SHACL Recommendation](https://www.w3.org/TR/shacl/).

 The following list summarizes the key elements within this recipe